-Lumbar Paraspinal Denervation.
-Lumbar MRI are likely the most common MRI people would report but to see acute denervation changes from disc herniation is uncommon So what does denervation look like?
+Lumbar MRIs are likely the most common MRI people would report but to see acute denervation changes from disc herniation is uncommon.
+So what does denervation look like in the lumbar spine?

 In the acute to sub-acute stage there is an " oedema" type pattern to the signal with increased T2 signal, iso-intense T1 signal and enhancement of the affected muscle/s post contrast.
 Muscle atrophy and fatty infiltration is progressive and as this case shows, can be quite significant even within 2 weeks.